 NOTE TO PURCHASER: Keep a copy of this certificate for your records.
-You must notify the seller of cancellation, modification, or limitation of the
+You must notify the seller of cancellation, modification, or limitation of the exemption you have claimed.

 If you need an accommodation under the Americans with Disabilities Act, email taxada@utah.gov, or call 801-297-3811 or TDD 801-297-2020.
-Please allow three working days for a response
+Please allow three working days for a response.